vmsaif/basic-3D-scene-creation-in-openGL/README.md

 ### GLUT Library

-This project requires the `glut.h` library.
+This project requires the OpenGL library or `glut.h`.
 The easiest way to set it up in Visual Studio is as follows:

+1. Go to the directory where you cloned the project.
-1. Open your project in Visual Studio.
+2. Open the `basic-3D-scene-creation-in-openGL.sln` file to open the project in Visual Studio.
 2. Click on `Project` in the menu bar.
 3. Select `Manage NuGet Packages`.
 4. Click on the "Browse" tab.